BP Global Jobs

 Find a job with BP on their careers page.

-BP is broken down into three branches: Exploration and Production, Refining and Marketing, and Gas, Power and Renewables.
-The company's upstream sector involves active exploration in 26 countries and oil production in 22 countries.
-The company has access to 17 refineries, which allows the BP Amoco to refine 2.8 million barrels of crude oil per day.
+BP is broken down into several branches: Exploration and Production, Refining and Marketing, Pipelines, and Gas, Power and Renewables.
+The company's upstream sector involves active exploration and production in more than 20 countries.
+The company has access to more than a dozen refineries.

 BP's purpose is to "provide products that satisfy human needs, fuel progress and economic growth and to maintain and invest in a sustainable environment."
-This goal was moved along through the company's 24,600 stations worldwide, 12,300 of which are located in the United States.
-These stations allow the company to sell 5.8 million barrels of refined product each day.
+This goal was moved along through the company's thousands of service stations worldwide.
+These stations allow the company to sell millions of barrels of refined product each day.

 BP Employer Information